-Mental fatigue can trigger physical, emotional, and psychological exhaustion in adults with ADHD navigating the stress and uncertainty of the pandemic.
+Mental fatigue can trigger physical, emotional, and psychological exhaustion in adults with ADHD navigating stress and uncertainty.
 Here is how I have learned to reactivate my mind, get calm, and move forward.

 Mental fatigue is not just mental, it turns out.
 It is physical, emotional, and psychological.

 Physically, my muscles move as if pushing through a swamp of peanut butter.
 Likewise, my brain slips into delay mode — everything moves more slowly, which is actually quite disconcerting when your mind is usually spinning, calculating, and creating.
 Lately, my ADHD mind is like a dead car battery that keeps grinding and whining, but never turning over.
 I need a jump start to awaken my idle mind.

 Triggers for Mental Fatigue

 Stress overload, fear of an unknown future, worries about the health of your loved ones and yourself, sleeplessness, and emotional bombardment all cause fatigue.
 They also define these last years for many of us.

 Instead of generalizing or fixating on why I feel the way I do, I do my best to dive deeper and identify the ADHD traits that are blocking me from moving forward.
 It’s essential but also impossibly hard when your brain is fogged over and your energy is sluggish at best.

 My motivation was low, but the discomfort of slothing around all day was becoming so depressing that finally I reached out for help.
 After a few sessions with a cognitive behavioral therapist, I was able to create a personalized system to reboot my body and brain.

 Here are the steps that helped me to feel awake, alert, and alive again.
 I hope they help you better battle mental exhaustion: